dmahajan980/task-manager/README.md

    ```bash
    npm install
    ```

+## Usage
-3. Run the application using the following command.
+1. Run the application using the following command.
    ```bash
    npm run start
    ```
-4. Test the application using the following command.
+   Or you can test the application using the following command.
    ```bash
    npm run test
    ```